 - The titular Silmarils from The Silmarillion by JRR Tolkien.
 After 500 years of epic battle over the jewels, they are literally removed from the playing field.
 One is thrown into the sea, one ends up in the bowels of the Earth, and one in the heavens.
 Even the Valar don't have benefit of them, since they are no longer able to use their light to revive the Two Trees of Valinor.

-- Nest in Angel Fire East by Terry Brooks convinces the main villain that the unstable MacGuffin had self-destructed.
-She is lying.
+- In Angel Fire East by Terry Brooks, Nest convinces the main villain that the unstable MacGuffin had self-destructed.
+She's lying.

-- Inverted in The Tightrope Men by Desmond Bagley, where the McGuffin every intelligence agency has been fighting over is deliberately leaked to the Soviets to maintain the balance of power (e.g. to prevent humanity from "falling off" the tightrope).
+- Inverted in The Tightrope Men by Desmond Bagley, where the MacGuffin every intelligence agency has been fighting over is deliberately leaked to the Soviets to maintain the Balance of Power (e.g. to prevent humanity from "falling off" the tightrope).